 Systems make use of a belt-driven starter generator that serves as the traditional starter for the engine but also serves as a generator.
-Energy is stored in 48V lithium-ion batteries and kinetic energy is recycled in converted into electrical current that drives the motor and improves the dynamics of Stop/Start tech, through better and higher speed engine deactivations.
+Energy is stored in 48V lithium-ion batteries, and kinetic energy is recycled in converted into electrical current that drives the motor and improves the dynamics of Stop/Start tech, through better and higher speed engine deactivations.

-Systems have small differences in how they operate but the basic principles remain.
-The MEHV (Mild Electric Hybrid Vehicle) is becoming a phrase that we should all become rather familiar with given its application.
+Systems have small differences in how they operate, but the basic principles remain.
+The MEHV (Mild Electric Hybrid Vehicle) is becoming a phrase that we should all become somewhat familiar with given its application.
 I’ve driven a few cars with this system at this point, and frankly, the benefits of what is claimed in fuel consumption are rather small at present, but the additional boost is something that is best felt and offers real value, despite weight considerations.